 - Contributions that cause the plan to fail the Actual Deferral Percentage Test must be corrected within 2 ½ months after the end of the plan year.

 - Ineligible rollover contribution amounts are automatically deemed a regular year IRA contribution during a year in which the IRA holder is eligible to make a contribution.
-PLR 8952011
+Refer PLR 8952011